ErogluBaris/SmartHomeProject/README.md

-# SmartHomeProject
+# ECLIPSE - SmartHomeProject

 Thanks for your interests in this Eclipse-Smart Home Energy Management Project

+There are informations about the content and the running process of the project below.

-//TO RUN THE PROJECT
+TO RUN THE PROJECT

-The excel file's path has to be : C:\PowerTable.xlsx This is a maven project so maven has to be installed in your PC
+The PowerTable.xlsx excel file's path has to be : C:\PowerTable.xlsx This is a maven project so maven has to be installed in your PC

-//CONTENT
+CONTENT

 This is an smart home energy management project.
 There is an excel file which contains a summer and a winter day loading table of a home.